The World After: David Blandy

 Alongside the film, Blandy saw the potential in roleplay games for generating a space for reimagining interpersonal relations in a time when divisions have become so marked and opposing positions so ossified.
 Canvey Island has become the site of an entire alternate world, a World After our current conception of humanity.
 Canvey is the setting for a narrative of renewal and rebirth, of collaboration towards a world of harmony in diversity, both in nature and with each other.

 Blandy has worked with gaming communities in Essex to create this future world, devising creatures based on local wildlife and myth, and imagining societies that have evolved separately in vast underground Havens.
 Together they have used the format of the roleplaying game to create a collective story that imagines new ways of living together.

 Inspired by Donna Haraway’s concept of the Cthulucene and Ursula Le Guin’s “Always Coming Home”, the video work, role playing game and installation will combine to link mythmaking with the creation of kinship and geopolitics with interpersonal relationships, seeing potential answers through the collaborative use of play.
 Blandy hopes that through imagining alternate futures we can see ways to affect change in the present.

-New Geographies and the East Contemporary Visual Arts Network (ECVAN) are delighted to announce the artists selected to create ten major site-responsive visual arts commissions across the East of England.
+New Geographies and the East Contemporary Visual Arts Network (ECVAN) selected artists to create nine major site-responsive visual arts commissions across the East of England.
 The artists selected were: Maria Anastassiou, David Blandy, Cooking Sections, Ian Giles, Krijn de Koning, Susan Pui San Lok, Studio Morison, Stuart Whipps and Laura Wilson.